 More than 371,000—or 40%—of Colorado Public School children live in poverty (qualify for the National Lunch Program).
 These children will have had 6,000 fewer hours of learning by the time they reach 6th grade than their peers – the equivalent of nearly 5.5 years of public education.
 This learning gap is reflected in early childhood achievement gaps that also fall squarely along socioeconomic lines.
 Additionally, students – particularly girls – begin to decide by 3rd grade whether they are capable or incapable in STEM, while elementary school teachers have the greatest need for support and resources in STEM.

-We provide new in-class and extracurricular learning opportunities to disadvantaged elementary school students all around STEM.
+We create fun, hands-on, in-class and extracurricular STEM learning opportunities for students from high-needs elementary and middle schools.
 We equip girls and students of color from low-income communities with leadership and STEM skills needed to tap into the strong economic opportunities all around them.

-- STEM 3-Project Series Package: We empower elementary school teachers to teach their students the skills they need to be scientists and engineers through our donated STEM 3-Project Series curriculum with remote and in-person options.
-The curriculum package includes the teacher professional development, project lesson plans, student lessons (remote or in-person), pre- and post- assessments, and grading rubrics.
-The lessons are scaffolded with innovative Activities that build students’ independence leading projects based on things in their everyday lives.
-The projects are a supplemental STEM curriculum that aligns with the new Colorado Academic Standards in Science and 3D NGSS.
+- STEM 3-Project Series Package: We empower elementary school teachers to teach their students the skills they need to be scientists and engineers.
+We donate our STEM 3-Project Series curriculum package (Professional Development, Project Kits and Assessments) with both English/Spanish and Remote/In-person options.
+Our innovative curriculum builds students’ independence leading their own projects based on things in their everyday lives.
+The project curriculum supplement and align with the new Colorado Academic Standards in Science, taking a 3D NGSS.

-- Virtual STEM Generation Fair: We host a 21st Century version of a Science & Engineering Fair – a STEM Generation Fair – that fosters authentic, student-led projects.
-We create all communication pieces and support structure for students, parents and teachers.
-During the fair, we engage diverse STEM professionals with students to assess students’ skills and serve as role models.
+- STEM Share Fair: Celebrating student-led STEM: We engage diverse STEM professionals with students to assess students’ skills and serve as role models.
 Through their interaction with diverse STEM role models, students identify “Hey, I can be a scientist or engineer like her/him.”

 - Teachers spend more time teaching the process for doing science or engineering, as opposed to just content, and teachers are equipped to effectively support students on their authentic STEM projects.